-In an effort to improve compliance and enforcement with respect to the reporting of income from overseas assets, the foreign asset report requirement was introduced from January 1, 2014 for permanent individual residents who own overseas assets of more than ¥50 million in aggregate.
+The foreign asset reporting obligation applies to permanent individual residents who own overseas assets of more than ¥50 million in aggregate.
 A permanent individual resident means an individual resident who has Japanese nationality or who has been in Japan in excess of five years out of the preceding 10 years.